ericraycodes/fcc-markdown-previewer-1.0/README.md

  Official reference guide - [click here](https://v3.vitejs.dev/guide/).

 ### Run this command in the terminal,
- where you would set the root folder / directory of the project (Vite will create the project's root directory later):
+ This is where the **root** folder / directory of the project will be set (Vite will create the project's root directory later):

 	npm init vite